-Butternut Squash & Asian Pear Cornbread Stuffing is a must have on your Thanksgiving table.
+Butternut Squash & Asian Pear Cornbread Stuffing is a must have on your Thanksgiving table, but also makes a tasty side dish any day of the year.

 This Butternut Squash & Asian Pear Cornbread Stuffing was delicious and my family really enjoyed it.
 They did think it was a bit odd to have a Thanksgiving meal in October as a trial run, but after almost 5 years of doing this blog they're kind of getting used to it. ~Enjoy!